Reinforcement Learning with Exogenous States and Rewards: Decomposing a 2-Exogenous State MDP: Optimization Formulations

 What conditions must the mapping $\xi$ satisfy?
-It is desirable that the mapping preserve probability densities so that the resulting exo/endo MDP is equivalent to the original MDP.
-A natural choice is the class of \textit{diffeomorphisms} \citep{diffeomorphisms}.
+To ensure that the resulting decomposed MDP is equivalent to the original MDP and that we can evaluate the CMI constraint, it is convenient that $\xi$ preserves probability densities.
+A sufficient condition is that $\xi$ be a \textit{diffeomorphism} \citep{diffeomorphisms}.
 A diffeomorphism from an open subset $U\subseteq\mathbb{R}^d$ to an open subset $V\subseteq\mathbb{R}^d$ is defined as a bijective map $\xi: U\mapsto V$ so that both $\xi$ and its inverse $\xi^{-1}$ are continuously differentiable.
-We denote the class of such diffeomorphisms from $U$ to any possible open set $V$ as $\mathfrak{X}^d_U$.

-Diffeomorphisms have several important properties.
-From an information theoretic point of view, they do not lose any information about the original random variables.
-In particular, by using the change of variables formula, we can analytically write the probability density function of the transformation $\xi$ using the probability density of $\mathcal{S}$ and the Jacobian of the transformation.
-Assuming the density of $S$ is $p_S(s'\mid s,a)$, the density $p_{Z}(z'\mid z,a)$ for the transformed variables $Z=f(S)$ is given by

-where $J_{f^{-1}}(z')$ is the Jacobian matrix of the inverse transformation $f^{-1}$ and $\det(\cdot)$ is the determinant.
-In particular, $\int_{U}p_{S}(s'\mid s,a)ds'=\int_{V}p_{Z}(z'\mid z,a)dz'=1$.
-Hence, the original MDP defined on $\mathcal{S}$ can be transformed into an equivalent MDP defined on the transformation $\xi(\mathcal{S})$.
-An implication of the above is that mutual information between two random vectors is preserved under diffeomorphisms \citep{kraskov2004}.
-This result can be extended to the conditional mutual information.
-As a result, independence and conditional independence are also preserved under diffeomorphisms, as they correspond to the special case of zero mutual or conditional mutual information.
+We will restrict our attention to the case where $\xi$ belongs to the orthogonal group---the space of linear transformations defined by an orthonormal matrix $W$.
+These are diffeomorphisms that exactly preserve probability densities because $|\det W|=1$.